elisabethirgens/notes/README.md

 # My notes ✏️👌✨

-Jekyll and GitHub Pages to write more purposeful notes.
+Eleventy and GitHub Pages to write notes